anautonell/emasuriano.github.io/src/pages/articles/BuildingReactLibraries2018/index.md

 tags:
  - "Building"
  - "Learning"
-description: "In the past month, I successfully wrote 2 libraries for any React application and I learned that building an Open Source library in Javascript is not an easy task at all 😣"
+description: "In the past month, I successfully wrote 2 libraries for any React application and I learned that building an Open Source library in Javascript is not an easy task at all."
 ---

-In the past month, I successfully wrote 2 libraries for any React application and I learned that building an Open Source library in Javascript is not an easy task at all 😣
+In the past month, I successfully wrote 2 libraries for any React application and I learned that building an Open Source library in Javascript is not an easy task at all :persevere:

 ![WhyEverythingIsSoHard](./everythingHard.gif)